Sydneychick2748/password-generator/README.md

 ## Usage

-// WHEN I click the button to generate a password
+// WHEN taken to the page these will  I click the button to generate a password the promt box will show up asking for ength of the password
+// THEN I choose a length of at least 8 characters and no more than 128 characters

 // THEN I am presented with a series of prompts for password criteria